 Between 1999 and 2005, Ammar Eloueini chaired the Digital Media Program, as well as taught design studio, theory and digital fabrication courses at the University of Illinois at Chicago.
 Currently Eloueini is a Favrot Professor at Tulane University and regularly serves as thesis advisor at the ENSCI in Paris.

-Ammar Eloueini received, with honors, the degree of Diplome par le Gouvernement from Paris-Villemin in 1994, and graduated with a Master of Science in Advanced Architectural Design from Columbia University in 1996.
-Professor Eloueini has participated in several symposia and exhibitions including “Mixing It Up With Miesâ” at the Canadian Center for Architecture, and the Venice Biennale.
-Along with several solo and group shows, the work of Ammar Eloueini was recently documented by two bilingual monographs published by Damdi in Korea and AADCU in China.
+Ammar Eloueini received, with honors, the degree of Diplômé par le Gouvernement from Paris-Villemin in 1994, and graduated with a Master of Science in Advanced Architectural Design from Columbia University in 1996.
+Eloueini has participated in several symposia and exhibitions, including “Mixing It Up With Mies” at the Canadian Centre for Architecture and the Venice Biennale.
+In addition to several solo and group shows, the work of Ammar Eloueini has been documented by two bilingual monographs, published by Damdi in Korea and AADCU in China.